aminaelguenuni/aminaelguenuni/README.md

 ### 💼 Internships & Experience

-- **AI/ML Fellow, Break Through Tech AI** (Cornell) — Selected from 3,000+ applicants for a year-long fellowship in data science, AI, and ML; currently completing the ML Foundations curriculum.
+- **AI/ML Fellow, Break Through Tech AI** (Cornell): Selected from 3,000+ applicants for a year-long fellowship in data science, AI, and ML; currently completing the Fall AI studio.
-- **Student Engineer, Develop for Good** — Built software for a nonprofit client as part of a project team.
+- **Student Engineer at Develop for Good**: Built software for a nonprofit client as part of a project team.
-- **Web Development & Communications Intern, Moroccan National Bureau Erasmus+** — Developed websites and implemented SEO/WordPress solutions.
+- **Web Development & Communications Intern at the Moroccan National Bureau Erasmus+**: Developed websites and implemented SEO/WordPress solutions.
-- **Website Development Intern, World Council on Intercultural and Global Competence** — Managed digital content, website operations, and newsletter creation.
+- **Website Development Intern at the World Council on Intercultural and Global Competence**: Managed digital content, website operations, and newsletter creation.

 ### 💡 What Drives Me